EnigmaCurry/d.rymcg.tech/postgresql/README.md

 decreased availability due to network conditons, and a greatly increased attack surface.
-But you can pay someone else to run a fully managed PostgreSQL database for you (like DigitalOcean; they offer PostgreSQL as a Service, and they will care for the server running backups and security updates for you, but even they don't do mutual TLS auth yet, only IP address whitelisting).
+But you can pay someone else to run a fully managed PostgreSQL database for you (like DigitalOcean; they offer PostgreSQL as a Service, and they will take care for the server running backups and security updates for you, but even they don't do mutual TLS auth yet, only IP address whitelisting).
 Or, you can roll your own, which is what this document is all about.